Be patient toward all that is unsolved in your heart and try to love the questions themselves.

 Before we can lead well, we need to be grounded in what truly matters to us.
 Values serve as a compass, subtly shaping our decisions, priorities, and relationships.
 Taking time to name them brings clarity and strength to everything we do.

-When to use it: When a leader feels uncertain, overwhelmed, or out of alignment.
+• When to use it: When you feel uncertain, overwhelmed, or out of alignment.

-Go deeper: Encourage them to connect specific recent decisions back to their stated values — where was there alignment, and where was there tension?
+• Go deeper: Connect specific recent decisions back to your stated values — where was there alignment, and where was there tension?

 2. What activities or interactions provide you with the deepest sense of purpose or contribution?